Diminished Value Appraisal

 Are you dealing with a total loss claim?
 You don't have to lose money.

 Auto insurers use companies such as CCC, Mitchell and Audatex who work exclusively on behalf of Insurance Companies.
 Of the three, CCC is the most popular one used.
 More importantly the CCC ONE® Market Valuation Summary reflects CCC Intelligent Solutions Inc.’s opinion as to the value of the loss vehicle, based on information provided by the auto insurer.
 CCC will compare your car to vehicles in its database that have been sold months prior, along with ones currently for sale.
-CCC uses a "take price" of the comparable vehicle which is not the actual price the dealer's sell price.
-The North Carolina 11 NCAC 04 .0418 Total Loss Rule (d) (shown below)requires the auto insurer to use the "retail price" not the "take price."
-The take price, along with mileage and condition adjustments, the CCC will under-value a total loss vehicle from $1,500 to as much as $5,000.
-To gain that $1,500 to $5,000 difference from the auto insurer's offer, will require a professional appraiser that uses the North Carolina Total Loss Rule against the CCC, Mitchell and Audatex valuation.
+CCC uses a "base" price of the comparable vehicle which is not the actual price the dealer's sell price.
+The North Carolina 11 NCAC 04 .0418 Total Loss Rule (d) (shown below) requires the auto insurer to use the dealer's "retail cost."
+CCC will under-value a total loss vehicle from $1,500 to as much as $9,000.
+To gain that $1,500 to $9,000 difference from the auto insurer's offer, will require a professional appraiser that uses the North Carolina Total Loss Rule against the CCC, Mitchell and Audatex valuation.

 Danny Wyatt owner of Collision Service Investigators-N.C can help you maximize the amount of your insurance total loss settlement.
 So don't wait call 704-216-0081 now.